 Lessons are delivered via an online platform.
-Students have access to two one hour scheduled lessons each week.
+Students have access to scheduled lessons each week.
 Students are required to undertake independent study to complete tasks and assessment in accordance with the Work Rate Calendar.

 Student Requirements

 Computer, access to internet, email, printer, scanner, telephone or headset with microphone, exercise book, stationery and English-Chinese bilingual dictionary.